 While physicists and biologists were the first to embrace the e-prints, preprints and e-journal publishing, humanities scholars still traditionally cling to the model of the author of the book.

 However, the established system is experiencing “deep changes” caused by the crisis in scholarly monograph publishing of university presses, increases in scholarly journals subscription prices (those journals are the primary vehicle of dissemination of research), and resistance of tenure committees to reward scholarship in other than the traditional formats.
 Calls for open access to published research have resulted in high-quality peer-reviewed electronic journals and books.
 The new models of scholarly publications acknowledge and embrace the complex relationship between the author(s) and readers participating digitally in the dialog.

 The new models of scholarly publishing have been now widely accepted with technology tools adding values to the presentation of data, citation mapping, and peer commentaries.
-The following pages in this guide provide some examples of innovative models of scholarly journal publishing, along with many established digital scholarly repositories and research tools.
+The following tabs in this guide provide some contextually placed examples of innovative models of scholarly journal publishing, along with many established digital scholarly repositories and research tools.

 Since the publication of the above article, there are many new tools, techniques, and theories of information discovery, navigation, capture, and handling.
 We build our service model on the Framework structure which is unique for each community paradigm.
 Our suite of web pages describe some of the key theoretical, procedural, and practical aspects (the tabs above) for researchers.